Vito Genovese: Early life

-As a child in Italy, Genovese completed school only to the American equivalent of the fifth grade.
-In 1913, when Genovese was 15, his family immigrated to the United States onboard the SS Taormina and took up residence in Little Italy, Manhattan.
+Criminal career

 Genovese started his criminal career stealing merchandise from pushcart vendors and running errands for mobsters.
 He later collected money from people who played illegal lotteries.
 At 19, Genovese spent a year in prison for illegal possession of a firearm.

 By the 1920s, Genovese started working for Giuseppe "Joe the Boss" Masseria, the boss of a powerful Manhattan gang that would evolve into the family he would eventually lead.
 Charlie Luciano and his close associates started working for gambler Arnold "The Brain" Rothstein, who immediately saw the potential windfall from Prohibition and educated Luciano on running bootleg alcohol as a business.
 Luciano, Frank Costello, and Genovese started their own bootlegging operation with financing from Rothstein.

 In 1930, Genovese was indicted on counterfeiting charges when police found $1 million of counterfeit US currency in a Bath Beach, Brooklyn, workshop.
-Later in 1930, Genovese allegedly murdered Gaetano Reina, the leader of a Bronx-based gang.
+[Needs reference] Later in 1930, Genovese allegedly murdered Gaetano Reina, the leader of a Bronx-based gang.
 Reina had been a Masseria ally, but Masseria decided to kill him after he began to suspect him of secretly helping Masseria's archrival, Brooklyn gang leader Salvatore Maranzano.
 On February 26, 1930, Genovese allegedly ambushed Reina as he was leaving his mistress's house in the Bronx and shot him in the back of the head with a shotgun.
 Masseria then took direct control of the Reina gang.